Airline seating sex discrimination controversy: Court case

 In January 2010, businessman Mirko Fischer from Luxembourg sued British Airways for sex discrimination following an incident where he was forced to change seats as a result of the policy, thus separating him from his pregnant wife.
-On 24 June 2010, Mr Fischer was successful in winning compensation from British Airways with the company sex discrimination in Mr Fischer's case.
+On 24 June 2010, Fischer was successful in winning compensation from British Airways with the company sex discrimination in Fischer's case.
 BA paid £2,161 in costs and £750 in damages which Fischer donated to child protection charities.
 In June 2010, BA said that the policy was under review.
 In August 2010, it changed its policy and began seating unaccompanied children in a nondiscriminatory manner near the cabin crew.

 Discontinuation

 In February 2016, British Airways announced the discontinuation of its "Unaccompanied Minor" (UM) service for children under 12 years old.

 Qantas and Air New Zealand

 Incidents in New Zealand

 In November 2005, it was revealed that Qantas and Air New Zealand have seating policies similar to those of British Airways.
 The policy came to light following an incident in 2004 when Mark Wolsay, a shipping manager, who was seated next to a young boy on a Qantas flight in New Zealand, was asked to change seats with a female passenger.
 A steward informed him that "it was the airline's policy that only women were allowed to sit next to unaccompanied children".

-Wolsay stated that he felt that the policy was "totally discriminatory", and the New Zealand Herald suggested to the airline that the policy implied "[Qantas] considered male passengers to be dangerous to children."
+Wolsay stated that he felt that the policy was "totally discriminatory", and the New Zealand Herald suggested to the airline that the policy implied "[Qantas] considered male passengers to be dangerous to children".
 New Zealand's Green Party stated that the policy was discriminatory and reported the matter to the Human Rights Commissioner.
 Upon learning of the policies, several protests occurred, including a 22-hour treetop protest led by double amputee Kevin Gill in Nelson, New Zealand.
 He stated that the policy could be the thin end of a wedge with men soon banned from sitting next to children at sports events and on other forms of public transport.
-Gill also raised the issue of what would happen if the policy had been race based and targeted ethnic minorities rather than men.
+Gill also raised the issue of what would happen if the policy had been race-based and targeted ethnic minorities rather than men.

 The publicity given to the issue in 2005 caused others to publicly describe their experiences.
 Bethlehem fire officer Philip Price revealed he had been forced to switch seats in 2002 on an Air New Zealand flight to Christchurch.